SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ### Example: Prime numbers

-The next problem we are going to solve requires to conduct a **prime number check**.
+The next task we are going to solve requires to conduct a **prime number check**.
 Before proceeding with it, let’s remember what prime numbers are.

-**Definition**: an integer is **prime** if it is divisible without remainder only to itself and to 1.
+**Definition**: an integer is **prime** when it is divisible without remainder only to itself and 1.
 By definition, prime numbers are positive and greater than 1.
 The smallest prime number is **2**.

 We can assume that an integer **n** is prime, if **n > 1** and **n** is not divisible by any of the numbers between **2** and **n-1**.